[Minor revision–posted 10/30/23 (replaces 4/29/15 edition)]

 c.
 Items sold to other university departments or exempt organizations are not taxable.
 A tax exemption certificate must be obtained from the exempt organization.
 Exemption certificates are available online at https://www.comptroller.texas.gov/taxes/franchise/forms/.

 d.
 TTU has applied for and obtained a sales tax permit from the state Comptroller of Public Accounts.
 The sales tax permit allows TTU to charge sales tax on the sale of all taxable items; however, a separate business operation of TTU that sells taxable items should obtain a separate sales tax permit.
-Examples of separate business operations of TTU include, but are not limited to the following: restaurant operations, convenience stores, computer stores, etc. All permits of TTU will have the same taxpayer number; however, each business location will have a different outlet number.
-To obtain a sales tax permit, contact Financial Services and Tax.
-Sales tax collected on taxable sales by all locations will be remitted to the state Comptroller of Public Accounts by Financial Services and Tax as provided in paragraph 4 below.
+Examples of separate business operations of TTU include, but are not limited to, the following: restaurant operations, convenience stores, computer stores, etc. All permits of TTU will have the same taxpayer number; however, each business location will have a different outlet number.
+To obtain a sales tax permit, contact Payroll & Tax Services (PTS).
+Sales tax collected on taxable sales by all locations will be remitted to the state Comptroller of Public Accounts by PTS as provided in paragraph 4 below.

 f.
 Sales at physical locations outside of Texas may require sales tax collection for that location.
-Contact FST 60 days in advance of expected sales.
-FST will obtain necessary permits and advise on remittance and filing procedures.
+Contact PTS 60 days in advance of expected sales.
+PTS will work with departments to obtain necessary permits and advise on remittance and filing procedures.

 2. Tax Rate

-The current sales tax rate is 8.25 percent of taxable sales for sales made in Lubbock County.
-Please refer to the website for the Texas Comptroller of Public Accounts at https://www.comptroller.texas.gov/taxes/sales/county.php to determine the appropriate rate for other counties.
+The current sales tax rate is 8.25 percent of taxable sales for sales made in the City of Lubbock.
+Please refer to the website for the Texas Comptroller of Public Accounts to determine the appropriate rate for other counties.
 The appropriate percentage should be added to all taxable items or included in the sales price.

 3. Taxable and Non-taxable Sales Items

 The list of taxable items is very broad.
 Some of the items sold or used more frequently at the university are described in this OP.
-Any questions regarding taxable and non-taxable sales items should be directed to Financial Services and Tax.
+Any questions regarding taxable and non-taxable sales items should be directed to PST.

 a.
 Food Items